 10. Take lunch to work every day

 Eating out every day add ups especially if the average lunch is $10 to $15 dollars.
 Instead, plan your lunches for the week based on what you have at home.
-Pinterest is a great place to get meal planning ideas if you need help coming up with meal ideas.
+Meal planning a great way to reduce your food spending which can add up quickly.
+Also, check out our 30-day meal planning challenge!

 11. Skip the movies and nights out for a couple months